 The word is everywhere: mindfulness.
 What does it really mean?

 It’s simple.
-Mindfulness means being consciously aware about how you approach your life.
+Mindfulness means being consciously aware of how you approach your life.
 It means slowing down and tuning into your thought process.

 The same principle applies to your daily life.
 Instead of turning on autopilot and mindlessly going through your routine, slow down and take notice.
 Maybe there’s snow on the ground.
 Maybe the leaves on the trees are especially radiant.
 This is an amazing world.
 Notice it.
 It can make you happier if you do.